robertbasic/bugreport/README.md

 Looks at a GitHub repository and reports on:

- - number of open issues,
+ - number of open issues (done),
- - number of closed issues,
+ - number of closed issues (done),
  - average age of open issues,
  - age of oldest open issue,
  - age of newest open issue,
- - number of open pull requests,
+ - number of open pull requests (done),
  - average age of open pull requests
  - is the project deprecated?
  - did the project move?